Undergraduate Course: Medicine and health in the early Middle Ages (HIST10429)

-- demonstrate command of the history of medicine in the early medieval world;
+- demonstrate, by way of assessed work, command of the history of medicine in the early medieval world;

-- read, analyse and reflect critically upon relevant scholarship
+- demonstrate, by way of assessed work, an ability to read, analyse and reflect critically upon relevant scholarship

-- understand, evaluate and utilize a variety of primary source material
+- demonstrate, by way of assessed work, an ability to understand, evaluate and utilize a variety of primary source material

-- develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilizing relevant evidence;
+- demonstrate, by way of assessed work, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilizing relevant evidence;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.